SaiNivedh26/websocket-tester-go/README.md

 # Build the binary
 go build -o ws-load

-# Make it executable (Linux/macOS)
-chmod +x ws-load

-# Move to a directory in your PATH (optional)
+# For windows directly add it to your PATH in Environment Variables
-sudo mv ws-load /usr/local/bin/

 ```

 ### Using go install